Nasal Issues & Nosebleed

 This is some text inside of a div block.

-The average cost of cholesterol and triglycerides treatment in India ranges from ₹300 to ₹6,000 (approximately $3 to $70).
-The prices in India are much lower than in the US or the UK.
+The average cost of cholesterol and triglycerides treatment is about $8 to $90 in India and $550 to $1,300 in Thailand.
 The final cost may vary based on multiple factors such as the treatment method, hospital location, and type of tests.
 Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.

 Factors that affect the cost